JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/status_report.md

    - Rotate the objects in 3D
  - Develop 4D rotation around the 3 axis of rotation.
  - Created a super basic demo/concept program I am considering for testing uses ability to manipulate 4D shapes.
 On thr right hand side is a randomly oriented 4D shape in all 6 degrees of rotation, on the left hand side is an un-rotated version of the same shape.
 The users goal is to orient the shape to match the right hand side using some rotation sliders.
 (There were issues)
+ - have face colours "stick" to the faces
  - Developed function to map separate materials to different object.
  - Created a reflective material
+ - Implemented rotation using matrix multiplication so axis don't mis-align - still has gimbal lock problem
+ - Implemented rotation in 3D using quaternions - cannot be extended to 4D

 ## Problems and risks
 ### Problems